RuiGao9/AggieAir-Images-4-TSEB/README.md

 - `threshold_thermal_upscale_ratio`: the ratio between the square of the LAI pixel and the square of the thermal pixel, in string format.
 It is "6" for my case.
 - `resolution_grid`: the resolution for the fishnet with only one length (e.g., 3.6 meter).<br>
 - `resolution_rgb_dsm`: the resolution for the optical and DSM data.<br>

+## Results for TSEB-PT:
+- `Canopy_Height.tif`: the map for the canopy height.
+- `Canopy_W_H.tif`: the ratio between canopy width and canopy height.
+- `Fractional_Cover.tif`: the fractional cover of the canopy vegetation.
+- `Temperature_K.tif`: the temperature (one layer) in degree K.

 ## Acknokledge:<br>
 Thanks for the suggestions and guidence from [Dr. Torres](https://engineering.usu.edu/cee/people/faculty/torres-alfonso)